 You can set up voluntary benefits that employees entirely pay for.
 Employee-pay-all benefits allow you to offer benefits at a reduced rate, but at limited or no cost to your business.

 “Voluntary employee-pay-all benefits offer employees the chance to buy a variety of insurance coverages like auto, homeowners, disability, life, identity theft, and long-term care at group rates rather than individual rates, making them less costly,” Stich said.

 There are several types of optional leave that you can offer to employees.

 You can provide vacation and sick leave for employees to use for personal or wellness days.
-Even though you don’t have to offer a paid time off policy, 77% of small employers offer paid vacation and 56% offer paid sick leave.
-There are different paid sick leave laws by state that may require you to provide payment for sick days.
+Even though you don’t have to offer a paid time off policy, the majority of employers do.
+Different paid sick leave laws by state may even require you to provide payment for sick days.

 Some states have laws that require you to give time off to employees.
 Also, state laws might require that you pay employees for some types of time off.

 Do you offer flexible working hours to most of your full-time employees?
 Flexible working times let employees work around their personal schedules.
 Employees can set aside time for appointments, family events, and other obligations more easily without missing any work.